ivop/frida/README.md

 Created with QtCreator 4.14.1 and Qt 5.15.2

 ##### Runs on:
-* Linux, debian 11.6 bullseye (stable), and equivalents
+* Linux, Debian 11.6 Bullseye (stable), Ubuntu 22.04 LTS Jammy Jellyfish, Linux Mint 21.1 Vera, and many others
 * Windows 10, and later
 * macOS Catalina 10.15.7, and later
 * FreeBSD 13.2